voxelshift/docker-minecraft-base/README.md

 Docker images for various Minecraft server and proxy implementations.

 ## about
-These Docker images are designed for building production-ready Minecraft servers and networks.
-They are very lightweight and intentionally don't include [anti-features](https://en.wiktionary.org/wiki/anti-feature) like auto updating and plugin fetching.

-While these features may be convenient they completely defeat the point of Dockerizing an application in the first place (reproducible builds).
-Instead, the correct way to use these images is to extend them to create _your own_ Docker images that contain the necessary configuration for your server.
-This way your server's configuration is properly versioned and reproducible.
+The goal of this project is to create a set of production-ready Docker images for Minecraft servers and networks.
+These images are intentionally very bare-bones and unopinionated, aiming to change as little from the base server configuration as possible.
+Anti-features like auto-updating and plugin downloading are also not included, as this violates the Docker best practice of providing a reproducible environment.

+## images
-### supported software
+### paper
-Currently there are Docker images for [Paper](https://papermc.io/software/paper) and [Velocity](https://papermc.io/software/velocity).
-There's plans to add support for Fabric servers in the near future.

-Currently there are no plans to add support for Bukkit or Spigot since Paper is almost always the better option and it's hard to justify the extra maintenance and development burden required to support them.

 ## data persistence
 Minecraft servers often have a blurry line between what is configuration data and what is runtime storage data.
 For